-Also, most houses in Whittier are already connected to the electrical grid or already have solar panels.
+Also, most houses in Western NC are already connected to the electrical grid or already have solar panels.
 Therefore, you do not have to worry about the plans to connect to the gas and oil power supply.

 Electric furnaces are by far the safest furnaces you can install in your home.
 Unlike oil and gas, they do not produce any fumes.
 The fumes that oil and gas furnaces produce could contain dangerous gases like carbon monoxide and allergens.

 If you do not install the exhausts of your gas and oil furnaces in an excellent outdoor location, these fumes could get into the house and endanger your health, your family, and your pets.